Neighborhoods History In the news Bisbee in films Maps Bisbee Creators Photo Gallery Video Gallery #beBisbee

 Around the Pit

-As you find yourself cruising around Bisbee winding around the pit, make sure to pull off at the Lavender Pit Mining Overlook.
-It is a quick but interesting stop where you can take in the huge open pit mine that made Bisbee what it is today.
-Fence cut-outs facilitate unobstructed photos of the interesting looking geographic feature.
-Take some time to read informational displays that tell you about the mining process and environmental concerns.
+As you find yourself cruising around Bisbee winding around the pit visit the Lavender Pit Mining Overlook.
+It is a quick but interesting stop where you can take in the huge 300-acre, open pit mine that made Bisbee what it is today.
+Fence cut-outs facilitate unobstructed photos of the interesting-looking geographic feature.
+Its informational displays tell you about the mining process, environmental concerns, and years of operation.
+The Lavender Pit was named in honor of Harrison M. Lavender (1890–1952), a Vice-President and General Manager of Phelps Dodge Corporation.

 Old Bisbee